Friday, August 1, 2014

-"A lot of the bars will just give you their password or their won't even be a password," said Hubbard.
-"Anf iy won't kick you off like the Augusta WiFi will."
+"A lot of the bars will just give you their password," said Hubbard.
+"It won't kick you off like the Augusta Wi-Fi will."

-But, Pruiett says that's not a problem he's worried about.
+But, Pruiett said that's not a problem he's worried about.

 "It's kind of a digital age anyways," he explained.
 "I don't think it's going to be a problem and I think anyone who has any hesitation to it is resistant to change and change is good."

-The downtown Aiken internet access will cover the area between Barnwell St., Greenville St., York St. and Park Avenue.
+The downtown Aiken internet access will cover the area between Barnwell Street, Greenville Street, York Street and Park Avenue.
 It will pop up on mobile devices as a free WiFi option and Atlantic Broadband officials say it should be up in running in July.